-- transcripts, transcriptsBy, and transcriptsByOverlaps, for extracting genomic feature locations from a TxDb-like object. - exonicParts and intronicParts for extracting non-overlapping exonic or intronic parts from a TxDb-like object. - extractTranscriptSeqs for extracting transcript (or CDS) sequences from chromosome sequences. - coverageByTranscript for computing coverage by transcript (or CDS) of a set of ranges. - makeTxDbFromUCSC, makeTxDbFromBiomart, and makeTxDbFromEnsemb1, for making a TxDb object from online resources. - makeTxDbFromGRanges and makeTxDbFromGFF for making a TxDb object from a GRanges object, or from a GFF or GTF file. - The TxDb class.
+- transcripts, transcriptsBy, and transcriptsByOverlaps, for extracting genomic feature locations from a TxDb-like object. - exonicParts and intronicParts for extracting non-overlapping exonic or intronic parts from a TxDb-like object. - extractTranscriptSeqs for extracting transcript (or CDS) sequences from chromosome sequences. - coverageByTranscript for computing coverage by transcript (or CDS) of a set of ranges.

+- makeTxDbFromUCSC, makeTxDbFromBiomart, and makeTxDbFromEnsembl in the txdbmaker package for making a TxDb object from online resources. - makeTxDbFromGRanges and makeTxDbFromGFF in the txdbmaker package for making a TxDb object from a GRanges object, or from a GFF or GTF file. - The TxDb class.